nopnop2002/esp8266-mqtt-uart-bridge/README.md

 You can monitor ESP8266 using Serial1.
 Serial1 outputs to GPIO2

-# How to disable UART boot messages
+# How to disable ESP8266 boot messages
-The ESP8266 boot rom writes a log to the UART when booting like this:
+ESP8266 boot rom writes a log to the UART when booting like this:
 ```
 ets Jan  8 2014,rst cause 1, boot mode:(3,7)